top of page

 “She’s not who she used to be,” Sara told me early on.
 “And I don’t know how to love this version of her.”

-Emotionally Focused Therapy, developed by Dr. Sue Johnson, was originally designed for couples, but its insights translate powerfully into any close relational bond and sibling relationships are among the most primary attachments we carry through our lives.
-We often underestimate just how deeply they shape us, and how much it costs us when they fracture.
+Emotionally Focused Therapy (EFT), developed by Dr. Sue Johnson, was originally designed for couples, but its insights translate powerfully into any close relational bond.
+Sibling relationships are among the most primary attachments we carry through our lives.
+We often underestimate just how deeply they shape us and how much it costs us when they fracture.

 What EFT offers in situations like this is a map.
 Not a roadmap for who’s right or who needs to change, but a way of understanding the pattern, the cycle, that has locked two people into positions they can’t seem to find their way out of.
 Sara’s attempts to reach Leila through concern and correction had become, over time, experienced as pursuit and criticism.
 Leila’s withdrawals, intended as self-protection, were experienced by Sara as abandonment and proof that her sister no longer cared.